 Skip to content

-The Openfort SDK provides a comprehensive event system that allows you to monitor and respond to various authentication, wallet, and UI lifecycle events in your application.
+The Openfort SDK provides an event system that allows you to monitor and respond to authentication, wallet, and UI lifecycle events in your application.

 The SDK uses a typed event emitter that you can access via the openfortEvents export.
 All events are strongly typed and provide detailed payload information.